-- 1. Satisfactory fingerprint/criminal background check following GCSC policy. - Submission of completed documentation of physical and immunization status as required for clinical entry prior to enrollment. - 3.
-Copy of current Certification in CPR by the American Heart Association Health Care Provider based on the International Liaison Committee on Resuscitation. - Drug Screen or other requirements as outlined by the clinical sites. - Submit proof of age 18 years or older on or before the clinical start date for the applied class year. - Recommended: Proof of completion of A&P I with lab; concurrently enrolled in A&P II with lab.
+- Satisfactory fingerprint/criminal background check as required by clinical site. - Submission of completed documentation of physical and immunization status as required by clinical sites prior to enrollment. - 3.
+Copy of current Certification in CPR by the American Heart Association Health Care Provider based on the International Liaison Committee on Resuscitation. - 4.
+Drug Screen or other requirements as required by the clinical sites. - 5.
+Submit proof of age 18 years or older on or before the clinical start date for the applied class year. - Recommended: Proof of completion of A&P I with lab; concurrently enrolled in A&P II with lab.